probabilistic-numerics/probnum/CONTRIBUTING.md

-# Contributing to Probnum
+# Contributing to ProbNum

-Contributions to Probnum are very welcome.
+Contributions to ProbNum are very welcome.
 Before getting started make sure to read the following guidelines.

 ## Getting Started

-All contributions to Probnum should be made via pull requests (PR) to the development branch.
+All contributions to ProbNum should be made via pull requests (PR) to the development branch.
 Some suggestions for a good PR are:

 - implements or fixes one functionality